dtczhl/dtc-acoustic-spectrumer/README.md

 <img src="image/screenshot.jpg" width="120" alt="screenshot" />

-Screenshot from Huawei Mate 20, as you can see that there is spike around 19 KHz when I send sounds of 19 KHz.
+Screenshot from Huawei Mate 20.
+You can see that there is a spike around 19 KHz when I send sounds of that frequency.
 See my [dtc-frequency-player](https://github.com/dtczhl/dtc-frequency-player) about how to send sounds of a specific frequency.

 Ranges:
 *   x-axis (horizontal): \[0Hz, 24 KHz\]